mattermost/mattermost-plugin-github/README.md

     * __Get to do items__ - Use `/github todo` to get an ephemeral message with items to do in GitHub, including a list of unread messages and pull requests awaiting your review
     * __Update settings__ - Use `/github settings` to update your settings for notifications and daily reminders
     * __And more!__ - Run `/github help` to see what else the slash command can do

-To use any of the above features, first connect your Mattermost account to your GitHub account with `/github connect`.

 ## Configuration